02 ARTISTS

 LAUREN BAKER | ARTIST

-Lauren Baker, born 1982, from Middlesbrough, UK.
+Lauren Baker (b.
+1982) from Middlesbrough, UK.
 Currently lives and works in London.
 Lauren Baker is a British contemporary multidisciplinary artist who exhibits internationally.
 Her work explores symbolism, higher realms of consciousness, and communing with nature and the elements.
 Lauren's signature light works exude energy through her celestial chakra artworks.
 Passionate about environmental issues and sustainability, the artist uses light to express the 'secrets of the universe' and aims to raise the vibration of love and connection within the world.

 She is an experimental artist whose practice expands across multiple disciplines and mediums to address the vastness of the universe.
 Conceptually grounded but also aesthetically striking, her work involves making the unseen seen.
 Baker’s visual style is often built around either emitting or reflecting light.
 Many of her pieces directly reference the frequencies emitted by astronomical bodies, as well as those attributed to plants, human organs and chakras.